Jaishieka/Research_Code/README.md

 # Research_Code
-This contains the code and the data of the research.
+This contains the code of the research.